deegree/deegree3/CONTRIB.md

 code.
 For the committer themselves understanding about the license is hopefully clear.
 For other contributors, the commiter should verify the understanding unless the committer is very comfortable that the contributor understands the license (for instance frequent contributors).

+All committers are responsible for having read, and understood this document.